iskewedI/JShify/README.md

 - Creating a Color Palette and CSS variables to follow it.
 - Getting and defining Typography.
 - Creating a "components" structure to improve the visibility of every component in the project.
+- Media objects => Image with Title and Description on the right.